csci344/spring2025/pages/_resources/javascript.md

 #### Differences
 Some notable distinctions between arrow functions and function declarations:
 * Function declarations are <a href="https://www.youtube.com/watch?v=EvfRXyKa_GI" target="_blank">hoisted</a>.
-Arrow functions are now.
+Arrow functions are not.
-* Function declarations used to define class methods and honor the object scope for the "this" keyword.
-Arrow functions are not used as class methods.
+* You can't use arrow functions as class methods (doesn't honor the "this" keyword)

 ### 2. Terminology